bigai-nlco/ReflectEvo/README.md

 --num_of_data (optional): Number of samples to process.
 Set to 0 to process all available data.

---demand_type (required): Instruction ID from the instruction pool.
-(See Appendix B.1).

 --output_file (optional): Output file path or directory for results.

---model_name (optional): Name of the model to use.

---reflection (optional): How to use reflection in the task.
-Options:
-  1: regenerate reflection
-  2: use pre-stored reflection
-  3: skip reflection generation

 --model_config (optional): Path to YAML file specifying model configuration.

---is_test: Use "False" for data generation.

---use_scratchpad (required): Whether to include the reasoning process from the first round in the second-round prompt.

 --setting (optional):
 Custom identifier or tag for this run.

 ## Training Guide